TalHadad94/Pic2Peak/README.md

+© 2024 Tal.
+All rights reserved.

+This project is licensed under the MIT License - see the LICENSE file for details.

 # Pic2Peak

 Artificial intelligence system called "Pic2Peak".
 This system knows how to turn a two-dimensional landscape image into a three-dimensional environment.
 Using CNN model of TensorFlow, Python, and Blender.